 Weight loss – Often a dog with Addison’s will lose quite a bit of weight quickly.

-Diarrhea– also repeated episodes
+Diarrhea– also repeated episodes of diarrhea

 Bloody stools – Be suspicious of internal bleeding if your dog’s stools are streaked with red or black.
 This is true whether they are formed or diarrhea.

 Hair loss – more than the usual amount of coat shedding, spots on your dog that have no hair